Millionaire Hot Seat: History

 In December 2016, it was announced that Millionaire Hot Seat would extend to one hour from 2017.
 Having rated strongly since its launch in 2009, which led to Nine News regaining its ratings dominance nationally, the show started to lose ground to rival show The Chase Australia in the last fifteen months.
 Despite this revamp, Millionaire Hot Seat continues to languish behind The Chase Australia in the ratings, often by an average margin of 100,000 viewers; however, Nine News, which immediately follows Millionaire Hot Seat, has continued to retain its ratings dominance on the east coast.

 In February 2020, in Adelaide only, the show was moved forward to 4:00 pm in order to combat poor ratings for its flagship 6:00 pm bulletin.
+In September 2020, the program temporarily moved production to Queensland, for 7 weeks, following a COVID-19 pandemic outbreak, which resulted in the host Eddie McGuire having to quarantine.
+In November the same year, the program moved production back to Docklands Studios Melbourne.

-From 25 January 2021, the show now airs at 3.00 pm in Perth, swapping slots with Tipping Point.
+From 25 January 2021, the show began airing at 3:00 pm in Perth, swapping slots with Tipping Point.